resonatehq/blog/blog/2024-10-22-transparent-batching-with-the-resonate-python-sdk/index.md

 :::

 In theory that sounds great.
-In practice, now you have to manage the complexity of determining appropriate batch sizes and when to process the batches.
+In practice, now you have to manage the complexity of coordinating otherwise concurrent executions to collect a batch.

 Sounds like a trade off of on complexity vs developer experience right?